Thib-G/yasgui-geo-tg/README.md

 - Geographic data visualization
 - Integration with YASGUI
+- On-the-fly reprojection using proj4 (and automatic fetching of epsg.io for unknown SRIDs).

 ## Usage: minimal example using vite
 Create a new vite app using